jaymalve/flickjs/USAGE.md

 ## Tips & Best Practices

-1. **Keep signals at the top level** - Define signals at the beginning of your component
+1. **Keep fx at the top level** - Define fx at the beginning of your component
-2. **Use derived values for computed state** - Instead of effects that update signals
+2. **Use derived values for computed state** - Instead of run effects that update fx
-3. **Fine-grained updates** - Flick only updates the specific DOM nodes that depend on changed signals
+3. **Fine-grained updates** - Flick only updates the specific DOM nodes that depend on changed fx
 4. **No virtual DOM** - Direct DOM manipulation for maximum performance
 5. **Standard HTML attributes** - Use `class` and not `className`, `onclick` and not `onClick`